yuulive/asdfsdfdfg/design/continuous_integration.md

 1. build
   - build:oldest library compilation with the minimum supported `Rust` version, both in debug and release mode
-  - build:latest library compilation with the latest `Rust` version, both in debug and in release mode
+  - build:latest library compilation with the latest `Rust` version, both in debug and in release mode, it is executed also in merge request events

 2. test
-  - test:run execution of all tests present in the library with the latest `Rust` version, both in debug and in release mode
+  - test:run execution of all tests present in the library with the latest `Rust` version, both in debug and in release mode, it is executed also in merge request events
   - cover execution of test coverage program `tarpaulin`

 3. examples